 How can I find out more about planning for the financial management and care of persons with disabilities?

-You can visit the Oast & Hook website at www.oasthook.com or the Special Needs Alliance (SNA) website at www.specialneedsalliance.com.
-Oast & Hook is a Virginia member of the Special Needs Alliance, and certified elder law attorney Andrew Hook recently completed his term as SNA President.
+You can visit Oast & Hook’s website at www.oasthook.com or the Special Needs Alliance (SNA) website at www.specialneedsalliance.com.
+Oast & Hook is a Virginia member of the Special Needs Alliance, and certified elder law attorney Andrew Hook is a past president of the SNA.
 Oast & Hook also makes presentations about pooled trusts, special needs trusts, and other elder law issues to organizations and groups.
 If you would like for an Oast & Hook attorney to make a presentation to your organization, or if there is a subject that you would like to see as the subject of an article in this newsletter, then please phone Jennifer Lantz at 757-399-7506

 Distribution of This Newsletter